vgupta117/assignment07/README.md

 **Vikram Gupta**
 **3/25/2021**
 # **Assignment 7: Legibility, Readability, and Typography**
+This assignment demonstrates how the look and feel of a website can be improved by paying careful attention to legibility, readability and typography.

 **Link to Assignment 2 website:** https://jbkimani.digitalscholar.rochester.edu/assignment02/
 **Font Family used in Assignment 2 website:**
 Verdana, Geneva, Tahoma, sans-serif